- Get a taste of Lisbon's up-and-coming districts like Alfama and Bairro Alto

 In the evening, you'll dine at one of the best Fado restaurants in Lisbon for traditional Portuguese cuisine interspersed with authentic singing and music.

-Day 3: Transfer from Lisbon to Sintra
+Day 3: Transfer to Sintra, Explore

 Perhaps you'll want to start with a visit to the Royal Pena National Palace, built on the ruins of an old 16th-century monastery with breathtaking views.
 You can also head to the quieter, lesser-visited area of Sintra (the west part of the village) for a chance to visit The Cork Convent of Capuchos—a stunning place, surrounded by nature, built 500 years ago for the Capuchin monks/friars.